-We have experienced losses in the past and in the current fiscal year ended December 31, 2008.
+We have experienced losses in the six months ended June 30, 2009, the year ended December 31, 2008, and in the past.
 We may not achieve, and thereafter maintain, profitability if our revenue increases more slowly than we expect or if it decreases.
 In addition, virtually all of our operating expenses are fixed in the short term, so any shortfall in anticipated revenue in a given period could significantly reduce our operating results below expectations.
-Our accumulated deficit was \$119.9 million as of March 31, 2009.
+Our accumulated deficit was \$126.6 million as of June 30, 2009.
 We expect to continue to incur significant expenses in connection with:

-- funding for research and development; - expansion of our solution implementation teams; - · expansion of our sales and marketing efforts; and - additional non-cash charges relating to amortization and stock-based compensation.
+- · funding for research and development; - · expansion of our solution implementation teams; - · expansion of our sales and marketing efforts; and - additional non-cash charges relating to amortization and stock-based compensation.